mahlberg-lab/CorporaCoCo/README.md

 [ FAIL 0 | WARN 0 | SKIP 0 | PASS 111 ]

-Continuous integration testing is set up using GitHub Actions - see [the workflows](/.github/workflows/).
+Continuous integration testing is set up using GitHub Actions - see the .github directory in the root of this project for more information.